Entry Period: September 1 - November 15

 Entry Deadline

-Deadline for all submissions: November 15, 2022.
+Deadline for all submissions: Extended to October 15, 2023.
 Mailed-in entries must be postmarked by this date.
-Emailed and online entry submissions will be open until November 15, 2022, 11:59pm Pacific Time.
+Digital submissions can be entered via email to awards@natja.org by October 15, 2023, 11:59pm Pacific Time.
+The Online Submission Portal will be open until October 30, 2023, 11:59pm Pacific Time.

 Judging

 All categories will be judged by a panel of individuals selected by NATJA.
-Judges are comprised of media and marketing professionals and faculty from the communication and journalism schools at Syracuse University and University of North Carolina – Chapel Hill.
+Judges are comprised of media and marketing professionals and faculty from the communication and journalism schools at Syracuse University, University of North Carolina – Chapel Hill, and Southern Methodist University.
 The judging panel may select more than one award per category but reserves the right not to award in any given category.

 Entry/Award Note